Matt 24, Mark 13, and Luke 21 and 17 in Parallel Columns Are Finally Clear

 False Prophets in Sinai Covenant and Imperfect Prophets in New Covenant: Life and Death Differences

 Youtube critics daily, it seems, call for the blood of Christian prophets who are mistaken about some of their prophecies.
-The critics read Deuteronomy 13 and 18 and demand the death penalty for their ministries.
-But what did Paul say about them?
+The critics read Deuteronomy 13 and 18 and sarcastically demand the death penalty for their ministries.
+But what did Paul say about their mistakes?
 Let’s do a side-by-side comparison of the OT and the NT.

 Continue reading